tarwn/lessthandot-hugo/blogs/content/posts/2009-07-06-how-to-copy-data-append-data-into-files.md

 _

-Now that we created the file, let&#8217;s try again
+Now that we created the file, let's try again

 sql
 INSERT INTO OPENROWSET('Microsoft.Jet.OLEDB.4.0',